The 2018 Maryland political winners and losers presented by A Miner Detail.

 The comptroller is precisely popular with Marylanders because he doesn’t buy into the same intellectually bankrupt Annapolis Machine that demands loyalty above all else and expects it in return – and, in most cases, doesn’t return it.

-The Annapolis Machine can try and strip Franchot of his powers, and it can even go so far as to kill legislation that reforms Maryland’s craft beer industry.
+The Annapolis Machine can try and strip Franchot of his powers and even go so far as to kill legislation that reforms Maryland’s craft beer industry.

-It won’t work; in fact, the more the Annapolis Machine seeks to torment Franchot into submission, the more popular he becomes with everyday Marylanders.
+It won’t work; the more the Annapolis Machine seeks to torment Franchot into submission, the more popular he becomes with everyday Marylanders.

 Competent elected officials surround themselves with all-star teams.